Now with delicious, delicious gifs!

 I was going to link to a bunch of examples but then I ran out of time and also I don’t think it matters all that much.
 This is just general stuff that annoys me, and they can be found in lots of books.1

-1. Objectifying/othering/etc. descriptions of sexual acts/women doing the sexual act/women in general, usually written by a dude and in a “literary fiction” book starring another dude as the protagonist.
-I have written about this many times before, and it’s still true.
-Yuck.
+1. Horrifying descriptions of sexual acts/women doing the sexual act/women in general, usually written by a dude and in a “literary fiction” book starring another dude as the protagonist.

-Please note that I’m not trying to harsh on anyone’s buzz here.
-If you like paranormal romance slashers with naked dead women and the dudes who have sex with them talking about how their nipples looked like candy corn or whatever, that’s TOTALLY FINE.
-It’s just that I…don’t!3 So.
+I’m not trying to harsh on anyone’s buzz here, y’all.
+If you like paranormal romance slashers with naked dead women on the covers and the dudes who have sex with them talking about how their nipples looked like candy corn or whatever, that’s TOTALLY FINE.

 What things in books are annoying to you?